Things to know about hearing loss:

 Managing Your Hearing Loss

 Some courses on Speechreading also feature strategies for managing your hearing loss.
-A beginner’s guide to lipreading Look for Sound Ideas at: http://chha.ca/chha/publications-speechreading.php
+For a beginner’s guide to lipreading, look for Sound Ideas at: http://chha.ca/chha/publications-speechreading.php

 Disclosing your hearing loss, a humorous perspective: